ctrager/budoco/README.md

 ```

 When you are ready to use it for real, use the production script:

 ```
 ./create_and_load_tables_production.sh
 ```

+Both scripts start by destroying whatever data is currently in the budoco database.

 ### 4) Configure Budoco